 - subperiosteal abscess

-Rarely performed, as not usually necessary or will not add anything to the assessment.
-It will identify like CT a subperiosteal abscess and appear:
+Rarely performed, as not usually necessary.
+Like CT, it will identify a subperiosteal abscess as:

 - T1: low signal